Andaman Tamils

 The Andaman Tamils are Tamil-speaking people of the Andaman and Nicobar Islands, commonly known as the Madrasi (after Madras, erstwhile name of Chennai).
 There are three groups.
 The first are those who migrated from Tamil Nadu in search of livelihood and are found in almost all the islands where human beings are settled.
 The second are Tamil-speaking repatriates from Myanmar who migrated after the military junta came to power in the then Burma.
 The third group are Tamil-speaking repatriates from Sri Lanka who migrated after ethnic clashes began there.
 The population of the first group is largest and is still swelling as the migration continues.

 Andaman Tamils speak Tamil at home and use Tamil script when writing.
 With non-Tamils, they speak in a sort of local Hindi, often referred to as Andaman Hindi.
 Educated Tamils speak in English too.
 Most Andaman Tamils enjoy privileges under the category of "local" residents.
 The Andaman and Nicobar Islands have about 100,000 Tamils.

 Chola empire

-From 800 to 1200 CE, the Tamil Chola dynasty created an empire that eventually extended from southeastern peninsular India to parts of Malaysia.
-Rajendra Chola II took over the Andaman and Nicobar Islands and maintained them as a strategic naval base to launch a naval expedition against the Srivijaya empire (a Hindu-Malay empire based on the island of Sumatra, Indonesia).
+In the 11th century CE, Rajendra Chola I of the Chola dynasty of Tamilakam invaded parts of South East Asia using the Andaman and Nicobar Islands as an intermediate naval base.
+It was part of an established Chola trade route connecting India and South East Asia, with the practice continuing in the subsequent years during the reigns of Rajendra II and Kulothunga I. Chola inscriptions from Thanjavur, dated to 1050 CE, describe the islands as Ma-Nakkavaram meaning "great open/naked land" in Tamil.
+The islands are later mentioned by Marco Polo in the 13th century CE and Friar Oderic in early 14th century CE.